KatrinaLiang/the-Soundgood-Music-School-Application/README.md

 # ProjectIV1351
-The Soundgood Music School Application
+Project in IV1351 Data Storage Paradigms: The Soundgood Music School Application

 The course introduces the area of databases/data storage.
 The following subjects ar covered:

 Introduction to databases, data storage and information administration